-Moldova is the latest in a burgeoning number of tax jurisdictions that are revising rules to tax the cross-border sales by digital businesses.
-The new rules may come into effect in April 2020.
+Moldova is the latest in a burgeoning number of tax jurisdictions that have revised rules to tax the cross-border sales by digital businesses.
+The new rules came into effect in April 2020.

-The draft plan states that affected businesses, as they do elsewhere, will have to register with the Moldovan tax authorities.
-It also reveals the introduction of a simplified registration system.
-These digital businesses will need to register so that they can collect and remit the tax collected on their sales to Moldovan-based customers.
+Affected digital businesses, as they do elsewhere, must register with the Moldovan tax authorities.
+A simplified registration system has been created to enable such registrations.
+These digital businesses need to register so that they can collect and remit the tax collected on their sales to Moldovan-based customers.

-Taxamo’s information at the time of writing is that there will be no threshold to registration.
-This means that affected businesses would have to apply Moldova VAT to all of their digital sales to Moldova-based customers.
+There is no threshold to registration.
+This means that affected businesses have to apply Moldova VAT to all of their digital sales to Moldova-based customers.

 Early Moldovan estimates are that the move could result in an extra €5 million for its treasury.

 The Eastern European state has followed in the path of recent plans in Singapore and Malaysia (where rules came into effect on January 1, 2020); Mexico (June 1, 2020), Chile (June 1, 2020), Indonesia (July 1, 2020), and Ecuador (from September 16, 2020).

 This tax reform is one of the first significant moves by a Moldovan government under prime minister Ion Chicu.
 Mr Chicu was officially approved as prime minister by parliament on November 14.

 The global approach shows no signs of easing off with numerous other taxing jurisdictions in, for example, Kazakhstan, Oman and Ukraine also assessing plans to extend VAT/GST rules to such cross-border digital sales.